Lightning-AI/pytorch-lightning/docs/source/starter/new-project.rst

 **FORWARD vs TRAINING_STEP**

-In Lightning, we suggest separatating training from inference.
+In Lightning we suggest separating training from inference.
 The ``training_step`` defines the full training loop.
 We encourage users to use the ``forward`` to define inference actions.

 For example, in this case we can define the autoencoder to act as an embedding extractor: